Discover Abundance with Hypnosis!

 In a very telling study, a group of sixty one individuals who suffered from insomnia were

 used to measure if hypnosis therapy and relaxation intervention would help them.
-The goal of the research was to not only see if it helped their insomnia, but also to see if it alleviated secondary effects of insomnia, namely depression and anxiety.
+The goal of the research was to not only see if it helped their insomnia, but also to see if it alleviated secondary effects of insomnia, namely sadness and anxiety.
 In this experiment, psychometric testing that is standard in the field and appropriate statistical analysis were performed after the treatment.

 Their results show that hypnosis was successful at ameliorating all three of these psychological and physical issues, and that these changes were quite significant (Holdevici 2014).
 A multi-faceted approach, hypnosis helps a person take back the control that had been spiraling away because of the debilitating effects of these disorders.
 As a therapeutic modality, hypnosis can heal someone from the negativity and dysfunction that is taking over their life, to make room for experiences that product the more desirable emotions such as peace, satisfaction, hope and joy.